×

 When attempting to replicate a part without drawings, one of the main challenges is correctly identifying all the factors that influence its behavior.
 Although the geometry of the component can be measured with reasonable accuracy using metrology tools, other aspects of the original design may not be immediately evident.

 Another critical factor is the material of the component.
-Material characterization of a part makes it possible to identify its chemical composition, microstructure and mechanical properties.
+Material characterization makes it possible to identify the chemical composition, microstructure and mechanical properties of the material used.
 This information is essential when manufacturing a replica that maintains performance equivalent to the original component.
 Small differences in material composition or heat treatment can significantly alter mechanical strength, hardness or wear resistance.

 Dimensional tolerances used in the original component must also be considered.
 Tolerances determine how the part fits within the system and how it interacts with other elements of the assembly.
 When a part is replicated without knowing these tolerances, assembly or operational problems may appear that were not present in the original design.